matthewhanson/presentations/2019/foss4g-open-keynote.md

 - Reproducibility
 - Academic IP

-- Coding skills
+- Software quality
   - "spaghetti" code
-  - poor data management
   - data provenance

 Notes:
 - But, scientific community had problems of their own
+- yes, there has been adoption of OS, but not large-scale
+- Many scientists still doing things the old way
   - Scientists spaghetti code
   - poor data management
-- not reproducible
+  - unreleased data or software
+- this has led to a reproducibility problem
+  - 50% of earth science work cannot be reproduced
+- The reason why is that
-- not necessarily know about the cloud and efficent computing
+  - scientists do not necessarily know about the cloud and efficent computing
-- hard to change scientists methods
+  - and of course, change is hard, and this is cultural
+  - as an example

 ----